Jack Nowell: England

 In the summer of 2011 Nowell was a member of the England under-18 team that toured Australia.
 He was part of the England national under-20 side that retained the 2013 Six Nations Under 20s Championship.
 Nowell was selected for the 2013 IRB Junior World Championship and scored a try in the final of the competition as England defeated Wales to become junior world champions for the first time.
 Later that year he was included in the England A squad on the advice of chief scout Andy Fairley.

 In January 2014 Nowell received his first call-up to the senior England squad by coach Stuart Lancaster for the 2014 Six Nations Championship.
 On 1 February 2014 he made his debut for England in their opening round 26–24 defeat to France.
 He scored his first international try during their last round victory over Italy.
 He also played in the 2015 Six Nations Championship and scored his first international try at Twickenham in the penultimate round against Scotland.
 In the final game of the tournament against France, England required a winning margin of at least 27 points to clinch the title.
 Despite Nowell scoring two tries, England failed to achieve this target and finished runners up to Ireland.
 Nowell was included in the squad for the 2015 Rugby World Cup.
 His only appearance in the tournament saw him score three tries in their final pool fixture against Uruguay as the hosts failed to make the knockout phase.
 He is one of only six players to have scored a hat-trick of tries at a Rugby World Cup for England.

 New head coach Eddie Jones selected Nowell for the 2016 Six Nations Championship and he scored a try in their opening game against Scotland.
 He started all five games during the tournament including the final match as England defeated France to achieve their first Grand Slam in over a decade.
 Later that year he scored a try off the bench in the opening game of their 2016 tour of Australia and started the next two tests as England completed a series whitewash.
 The following year saw Nowell score two tries against Italy in the 2017 Six Nations.
 He also featured off the bench in the final game of the competition as England missed out on a consecutive grand slam with defeat away to Ireland which also brought an end to a record equalling eighteen successive Test victories.

 Nowell scored a try in a draw with Scotland in the final game of the 2019 Six Nations.
-He was a member of the England squad that finished runners up at the 2019 Rugby World Cup however injury restricted him to only one appearance in the tournament which saw him come off the bench to score against Argentina during the pool stage.
-After the world cup he did not play for England again until the 2022 Six Nations.
+He was a member of the England squad that finished runners up at the 2019 Rugby World Cup, although injury restricted him to only one appearance in the tournament, in which he came off the bench to score against Argentina during the pool stage.
+After the World Cup he did not play for England again until the 2022 Six Nations.